tryyang2001/tp/docs/UserGuide.md

 #### 4.2.1 Adding Food Items `add f/`

+You can record food items consumed on a specific date and time with a specific calorie value into the Food List.
 This command allows you to add a new Food Item to the Food List.

 Format: `add f/ITEM {c/CALORIES} {d/DD-MM-YYYY} {t/HHMM}` adds a Food Item consumed with its respective calories on the given